top of page

 Refund Policy

-50% of your ticket price can be refunded if a written request is made at least 30 days before the first zoom meeting.
-Your ticket can be transfered to another individual if a written request is made at least 3 days before the first zoom meeting.
+50% of your ticket price can be refunded if a written request is made at least 30 days before the first class.
+Your ticket can be transfered to another individual if a written request is made at least 3 days before the first class.
 Otherwise, tickets are nonrefundable.

 suzannah.jpg